Generate your own electricity

 - Victoria - Feed-in Tariffs

-- South Australia - Renewable South Australia
+- South Australia - Solar rebates and payments

 - Northern Territory - Power and Water Corporation Feed-in Tariff Scheme